meet-projects/Y2-2015-Day-4c/lab1.md

 git clone https://github.com/meet-projects/y2-meet-friends.git
 ```

 The above command will create a folder `y2-meet-friends` that appears on the desktop.
 Within that folder, there will be many files.
-For this lab, the only files that you need to look at are `lab1.md`, and the four HTML files inside the folder `templates`.
+For this lab, the only files that you need to look at are `lab1.md` (which is *this* document you're reading right now!) and the four HTML files inside the folder `templates`.

 #### Exercise 1